Strattera vs Adderall

 Both treat ADHD, so the choice comes down to fit.

-A clinician might choose atomoxetine when a stimulant is not suitable or not well tolerated.
-It is also the main choice when there are concerns about misuse, for example a history of substance use, since atomoxetine has no abuse potential.
-It can also be preferred when steady, all-day coverage without peaks is the goal.
-Atomoxetine is sometimes added to a stimulant rather than used instead of one.
+A clinician might choose atomoxetine in several specific situations.
+One is when a stimulant is not well tolerated, for example when stimulant side effects are hard to live with.
+Another is when there are concerns about misuse, such as a personal or household history of substance use, since atomoxetine has no abuse potential.
+Atomoxetine can also be preferred when steady, all-day coverage without peaks is the goal, or when someone simply wants a medication that is not a controlled substance and does not require a new prescription each refill.
+It can also be a fit when a stimulant has worked but worsened anxiety, since some people find atomoxetine's steadier profile easier on that front.
+Atomoxetine is sometimes added to a stimulant rather than used instead of one, when a stimulant helps but does not cover the whole day.

 The bottom line

-Stimulants like Adderall are first-line for most people with ADHD and tend to be more effective.
-Atomoxetine is the main alternative for when a stimulant is not the right fit, whether because of side effects, concerns about misuse, or a preference for steady all-day coverage.
-The choice is made with a prescriber.
+Stimulants like Adderall are first-line for most people with ADHD and tend to be more effective, working the same day.
+Atomoxetine is the main alternative for when a stimulant is not the right fit, whether because of side effects, concerns about misuse, a preference for steady all-day coverage, or a preference to avoid a controlled substance.
+Atomoxetine asks for patience, since it builds over weeks.
+The choice is made with a prescriber, and it is reasonable to revisit it if the first option does not fit well.

 Sources